veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 | **0** | - | 0 | + |
 | **+** | 0 | + | + |

-Here is the binary logic for a full adder:
+Here is the boolean algebra for a full adder:

 * Sum = A XOR B XOR Old Carry
 * New Carry = (A AND B) OR (Old Carry AND (A XOR B))

-Using the same formulas with our newly defined ternary logic, results in this table:
+Using the same formulas with our newly defined ternary algebra, results in this table:

 | A | B | Old Carry | = | New Carry | Sum |
 |:-:|:-:|:-:|:-:|:-:|:-:|